-A cooperative program of SAE's Education Board and Technical Standards Board is making some of SAE's Technical Standards available to teams registered for any North American Collegiate Design Series competition at no cost.
+A cooperative program of SAE International's Collegiate Design Series and Technical Standards Board is making some of SAE's Technical Standards available to teams registered for any North American Collegiate Design Series competition at no cost.
 The Technical Standards referenced in the Collegiate Design Series rules, along with other standards with reference value, will be accessible online to registered teams, team members and faculty advisors.
+To access the standards (1) your team must be registered for a competition in North America and (2) the individual team member or faculty advisor wanting access must be linked to the team in SAE's system.

-• To access the standards
+Access Procedure - Once your team has registered there will be a link to the technical standards titled

-- o (1) your team must be registered for a competition in North America and - o (2) the individual team member or faculty advisor wanting access must be linked to the team in SAE's system. - Access Procedure Once your team has registered there will be a link to the technical standards titled "Design Standards" on the main registration screen where all the required onsite registration information is added.
-On the technical standards webpage, you will have the ability to search standards either by J-number assigned or topic of interest such as brake light.
+"Design Standards" on the main registration screen where all the required on-site registration information is added.
+You will be directed to SAE MOBILUS, you will have the ability to search standards either by J-number assigned or topic of interest such as brake light.